-Your husband/partner, family members and friends can offer wonderful support in the days and weeks postpartum!
+Your husband/partner, family members, and friends can offer wonderful support in the days and weeks postpartum!
 Some of their skills may spill over into the postpartum doula realm, and others are quite different.
-Postpartum Doulas are great listeners, and they can support you in forming your own parenting philosophies, based on solid research-based information.
-Postpartum Doulas are an objective source of information and support who can help both you and your husband or partner adjust to life with this new little person.
-Many family members and friends have found that with a Postpartum Doula’s help, they are actually more involved in caring for mom and baby because they learn exactly how to be most supportive.
+Postpartum Doulas are great listeners, and they can support you in forming your own parenting philosophies based on solid research-based information.
+Postpartum Doulas are an objective source of information and support.
+They can help both you and your husband or partner adjust to life with this new little person.
+Many family members and friends have found that they are actually more involved in caring for mom and baby with a Postpartum Doula’s help.
+This is because they learn exactly how to be most supportive.

-It can also be overwhelming for others to care for a new mom and baby, and Postpartum Doulas can help share that nurturing role.
-For dads and partners, she can help them know how to help and reassure them about what is normal for babies and postpartum mothers.
-Siblings have a big adjustment too, and a Postpartum Doula can help ease that transition by spending time playing, talking about their new role, and helping the parents with tips on how to interact and entertain older children during the intense weeks when mom is healing and a newborn needs so much attention.
+It can also be overwhelming for others to care for a new mom and baby.
+Postpartum Doulas can help share that nurturing role.
+For dads and partners, she can help them know how to help.
+She will also reassure them about what is normal for babies and postpartum mothers.
+Siblings have a big adjustment too, and a Postpartum Doula can help ease that transition.
+They can spend time playing and talking about their new role.
+Also, helping the parents with tips on interacting and entertaining older children during the intense weeks when mom is healing and a newborn needs so much attention.

-Postpartum Doulas can also help new families recognize the symptoms of imbalance, and connect them with resources for help.
-They are good listeners so they may lend an empathetic ear to the new mom, or help to take care of other household responsibilities while she is focusing on getting well.
+Postpartum Doulas can also help new families recognize the symptoms of imbalance and connect them with resources for help.
+They are good listeners and can lend an empathetic ear to the new mom.
+Or help take care of other household responsibilities while she is focusing on getting well.
 There is also some evidence that using a Postpartum Doula can help reduce the chance of developing postpartum depression.

-Overall, a doula believes in ‘mothering the mother’.
-She has the experience and training to support women during these different times in their lives to make their experiences during pregnancy, birth, and motherhood the best that it can be.
+Overall, a doula believes in ‘mothering the mother.’
+She has the experience and training to support women during these different times in their lives to make their experiences during pregnancy, birth, and motherhood the best that they can be.